 Instructions addendum and classroom assignment.

-ThanksSpecial thanks to Dr. Beth Johnson, UWFox geologist, for providing another pair of hands and eyes on launch day!
+ThanksSpecial thanks to Dr. Beth Johnson, UWFox geologist, for providing another pair of hands and eyes on that very first launch day!

 I wish I could say that the inspiration for this project was all mine, but this program was inspired by the work of various fellow geographers, including Andrew Foy at Radford and Alan McConchrie (UBC) and Britta Ricker (SFU).
 Thanks guys!